This page provides information about the Ozone Layer Protection Act 1996 and the Ozone Layer Protection Regulations

 - prohibition on the import or export in bulk and the manufacture of most controlled substances

-- provision for the import of methyl bromide under permit for soil fumigation and for quarantine and preshipment purposes
+- provision for the import of methyl bromide under permit for quarantine and preshipment purposes

 - prohibition on the import of certain items containing ozone-depleting substances, including fire extinguishers containing any controlled substances

 - details of exemptions that can be made for “essential uses”.

 Information on applying for import or export permits for ozone depleting substances is available at Ozone-depleting substances [Environmental Protection Authority website].